 If your adult dog is not actually house trained, I can tell you how to do it and start a dog while he or she is here.
-There will be a charge for training, because it can be very labor-intensive.
-But if you keep it up at home, strictly, it will work and an adult can learn very quickly.
+There will be a daily $5 surcharge for potty training, because it can be very labor-intensive.
+If you keep it up at home, strictly, it will work and an adult can learn very quickly.
 You may be asked to bring a few things.
 Never puppy pads, though.
 Just discuss with me.

 At no charge, I do light training while a dog is in my care.
+Dogs learn all the time, so life with a dog is training the dog.
 I am glad to work with you on your dog's needs and what you can do.
 I am a bit more strict with dogs than many owners, but the dogs manage to have a good time and are safe.
-Some kinds of training I cannot do here, because I have guest dogs here.
+SOME kinds of training I cannot do here because I have guest dogs here and cannot do a lot of one-on-one work.
 When you pick up your pet, I may tell you a bit about what we worked on and how to reinforce at home.

 You may want to meet with more than one host to be sure you get the right fit for your dog.
 Of course, I hope every dogs works out, but I also want what is best for the dogs.